-Available Open Access on 11th August 2022
+Available Open Access

 What if data-intensive technologies’ ability to mould habits with unprecedented precision is also capable of triggering some mass disability of profound consequences?
 What if we become incapable of modifying the deeply-rooted habits that stem from our increased technological dependence?